 SHOULD I USE A POOL COVER?

 The most effective way to prevent heat loss is to install a pool cover.
 An un-blanketed pool loses 2-3 times more heat than a blanketed pool.
-Pool covers virtually eliminate evaporation and reduce heat loss by insulating the surface of the pool, greatly reducing pool heating costs.
-As with all pool heaters, it would be advisable to use a pool cover at night, and when the pool is not in use.
+Pool covers virtually eliminate evaporation and reduce heat loss by insulating the pool, reducing heating costs.
+As with all pool heaters, it would be advisable to use a pool cover at night and when the pool is not in use.

 WHAT IS THE MINIMUM AMBIENT OPERATING TEMPERATURE?

-The heat pump will actually operate down to an ambient air temperature of 0° if fitted with hot gas deicing but with minimal heat output.
-Therefore, we recommend heat pumps be operated in the warmest part of a 24 hour period to increase operating efficiency.
+The heat pump will operate down to an ambient air temperature of 0° if fitted with hot gas de-icing but with minimal heat output.
+Therefore, we recommend heat pumps be utilised in the warmest part of the day to increase operating efficiency.

 WHAT IS THE BEST LOCATION FOR THE ELECTROHEAT?

-The location of the Electroheat is very important in keeping installation costs to a minimum, while providing for maximum efficiency of operation allowing adequate service and maintenance access.
+The location of the Electroheat is critical in keeping installation costs to a minimum while providing for maximum efficiency of operation, allowing adequate service and maintenance access.
 The unit should be located as close as practically possible to the existing pool pump and filter to minimise water piping.
-The use of 90 degree bends and short radius elbows in the water piping should be kept to a minimum.
-Longer distances from the pool increase piping heat loss.
+Pipe and fittings should be kept to a minimum as the greater the distances from the pool, the more significant the heat loss.

 CAN THE ELECTROHEAT BE ENCLOSED?

-The Electroheat is designed for outdoor installation and should not be installed in totally enclosed areas such as a shed, garage, etc., unless mechanical ventilation is provided to ensure adequate air exchange for proper operation.
-Re-circulation of cold discharged air back into the evaporator coil will greatly reduce unit’s heating capacity and efficiency.
+Heat Pumps are designed for outdoor installation and should not be installed in totally enclosed areas such as a shed or garage unless there is mechanical ventilation.
+Inadequate air exchange allows re-circulation of cold discharged air back into the evaporator coil.
+Enclosing the heat exchanger will significantly reduce the unit’s heating capacity and efficiency.

 WHAT IS THE ELECTROHEAT’S PERFORMANCE DEPENDENT ON?

-Performance will fluctuate depending on water and weather temperatures.
-5 important factors determine the performance of Electroheat:
+The performance will fluctuate depending on water and weather temperatures.
+5 critical factors determine the performance of Electroheat: